-If you’ve found this guide because you’ve been looking for personal injury claims advice following an accident which wasn’t your fault, then you’re in the right place.
-Choosing the right accident claims solicitors covering Poole can be important because it could impact on how much compensation you’re awarded.
+By Olivia Liberty.
+Last updated 6th September 2021.
+If you’ve come here because you’re been looking for personal injury claims advice following an accident that wasn’t your fault, this guide can help.
+Choosing the right accident claims solicitors covering Poole can be important because it could impact how much compensation you’re awarded.
 However, it should be noted that you don’t have to stick with local solicitors either, as some accident claims solicitors may be happy to deal with your claim over the phone and via email.

-In this guide we’ll explain the types of accidents which could lead to a personal injury claim, when to claim accident compensation and how you could use a no win no fee solicitor to make your claim.
+In this guide, we’ll explain the types of accidents that could lead to a personal injury claim, when to claim accident compensation and how you could use a no win no fee solicitor to make your claim.

 If you would like to talk to one of our accident claims specialists about your injuries today, then please call 0800 073 8801 right away.
 To find out more prior to calling us, please carry on reading.